cardillan/mindcode/ROADMAP.markdown

 * Global variable type inferring.
   * More precise might be obtained through data flow analysis.
 This will be a start.
   * Temporary variables are typically single-use, global type inferring might work very well for them.
-* Creating additional processor tests - unit tests based on executing compiled code and comparing the output.
-  They're extremely useful at detecting bugs caused by unforeseen interference of different optimizers.
-Some graph algorithms perhaps?
-  * Towers of Hanoi

 ## Planned

 ### Constant folding and common subexpression optimization

-* Generalized constant folding on expression tree, including factoring out constants from complex expressions
+* Generalized constant folding on expression tree, including factoring constants out of complex expressions.
   * A theory-based approach is probably needed.
 * Expression distribution:
   * `print(value ? "a" : "b")` could be turned into `if value print("a") else print("b") end`